 What’s a bitcoin receiving address?

 A receiving address is similar to your bank account number.
-Each BTC wallet has a unique bitcoin receiving address.
-You can share this BTC wallet address with others to let them know how to send coins to your wallet.
+Each bitcoin wallet has a unique bitcoin receiving address.
+You can share this bitcoin address with others to let them know how to send coins to your wallet.

 A new bitcoin address is not only generated once you’ve created a new wallet, but after each transaction as well.
 And for a good reason: when your address regularly changes, your privacy on the network is better protected.